Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzExpressRouteCircuitPeeringConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmExpressRouteCircuitPeeringConfig** cmdlet adds a peering configuration to an
+The **Add-AzExpressRouteCircuitPeeringConfig** cmdlet adds a peering configuration to an
 ExpressRoute circuit.
 ExpressRoute circuits connect your on-premises network to the Microsoft cloud
 by using a connectivity provider instead of the public Internet.
 Note that, after running
-**Add-AzureRmExpressRouteCircuitPeeringConfig**, you must call the Set-AzureRmExpressRouteCircuit
+**Add-AzExpressRouteCircuitPeeringConfig**, you must call the Set-AzExpressRouteCircuit
 cmdlet to activate the configuration.

 ## EXAMPLES

 ### Example 1: Add a peer to an existing ExpressRoute circuit
 ```
-$circuit = Get-AzureRmExpressRouteCircuit -Name $CircuitName -ResourceGroupName $rg
+$circuit = Get-AzExpressRouteCircuit -Name $CircuitName -ResourceGroupName $rg
 $parameters = @{
     Name = 'AzurePrivatePeering'
     Circuit = $circuit